 Option 1 Strengthening, modernising, and extending Brougham House to provide a long term solution for Council offices and Council Meeting Room.
-Stage 1: (2015-2018) ~ Development of a picnic and motorhome-friendly area adjacent to the Buller River (2015/2016). ~ Development of a waterfront area (2015/2016\$100,000;2017/2018\$420,000).
+Stage 1: Immediate strengthening of Brougham House to bring it up to a minimum of 34% of the New Building Standard. (\$30,000).
 Option 2 Modernising, and extending the Clocktower to provide a long term solution for Council offices and Council Meeting Room.
 Modernise and extend the Clocktower Building to provide a long term solution for Council offices and Council meeting room.
 Sell Brougham House.
 Minor strengthening of Victoria Square grandstand building.
 Net cost of \$2.7m to be funded from debt.
 The impact on rates is estimated to be an increase of 1.5% in total rates from 2018/2019.
 Option 3 Modernising, and extending the Clocktower to provide a long term solution for a Community Cluster Library.
-Relocation of Sue Thomson Casey Memorial Library to the renovated and modernised Carnegie Library.
+Relocation of Sue Thomson Casey Memorial Library to the renovated and modernised Carnegie Library and neighbouring buildings (\$3m).
 Net cost of \$3.0m to be funded from debt.
 The impact on rates is estimated to be an increase of 1.5% in total rates from 2019/2020.
 Option 4 Modernising, and extending the Clocktower to provide a long term solution for a Community Cluster Library, and the Council offices and Council Meeting Room.
 Civic Centre Urban Improvements. (\$570,000) Net cost of \$0.6m to be funded from depreciation reserves.
 The cost is to be funded from reserves and the additional depreciation cost will represent a 0.3% increase in total rates.

-This staged approach was preferred because it means by the end of the Long Term Plan, the following will have been achieved:
+This staged approach was preferred because it means by the end of the draft Long Term Plan, the following will have been achieved:

 - Creation of a "Westport Town Heart" as suggested by various consultants to Council over past years.
 This solution will create a town square and focal central civic hub using the iconic Clocktower as the heart of the town centre.
 This will also integrate the Coaltown museum and i-site into the central precinct.
-It will create links to the river front edge and planned walking tracks.
+It will create links to the river front edge and proposed walking tracks.
 Westport will achieve a new image. - Immediate earthquake risks managed by strengthening unsafe buildings to above 34% of the New Building Standard (NBS). - Long term earthquake risk is managed by upgrading and strengthening those buildings that are retained to above 67% of the New Building Standard. - Increased utilisation of the Clocktower and eventual recovery of the historic Carnegie building as a fully functioning component of a modern community cluster library. - Building stock rationalised and future of Clocktower and Carnegie assured.